 Sergey joined Watsi on October 15th, 2015.
 17 other people also joined Watsi on that day!
-Sergey's most recent donation traveled 8,500 miles to support Robson, a friendly baby from Kenya, to fund burn treatment so he can use his hand.
+Sergey's most recent donation traveled 8,500 miles to support Susan, a 59-year-old from Kenya, to fund a hysterectomy to treat uterine cancer.

 Sergey has funded healthcare for 21 patients in 8 countries.